Smooth solutions to the Schr\"odinger flow for maps from smooth bounded domains in Euclidean spaces into $\mathbb{S}^2$: Abstract

 \section{Abstract}

 The results of this paper are twofold.
-One is that we show the local existence and uniqueness of very regular or smooth solution to the initial-Neumann boundary value problem of the Schr\"{o}dinger flow for maps from a smooth bounded domain $\Om\subset \Real^m$ with $m=1,2,3$ into $\U^2$ in the scale of Sobolev spaces.
-In this part, we provide a precise description of the compatibility conditions at the boundary for the initial data.
-The other is that we further prove that the locally smooth solution to the initial-Neumann boundary value problem of the 1-dimensional Schr\"{o}dinger flow can be extended to a global smooth one.
+First, we establish the local existence and uniqueness of very regular or smooth solutions to the initial-Neumann boundary value problem of the Schr\"{o}dinger flow for maps from a smooth bounded domain $\Om\subset \Real^m$ with $m=1,2,3$ into $\U^2$ in the scale of Sobolev spaces.
+In this part, we also provide a precise description of the compatibility conditions required at the boundary for the initial data.
+Second, we further prove that the local smooth solution obtained for the initial-Neumann boundary value problem of the 1-dimensional Schr\"odinger flow can be extended to a global smooth one.